jdvalenzuelah/open-data-center-environment/README.rst

 Basic information
 =================

-A toolkit for building data center environments and testing them with algorithms to improve data center's energy efficiency.
+A toolkit for building and testing data center environments optimization algorithms to improve data center's energy efficiency.

 Problem to solve
 ================